kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

 - Defaults to `getValue`.
 - Props
     - `item` value to be processed.
+    - `config` object containing configuration options for the field.
+It’s optional.
+So far, the only object property available is `sizes`: in fields that are set to be the media field, layouts can pass down the expected size reserved for them so that the field can react accordingly.
 - Returns a React element that represents the field’s value.

 Example: